Banduni/dot-files-repo/README.md

-# configrepo
-Repository for my config files.
+# In this repository, I will be uploading all of my config files.